Skip to main content

 Need advice?

-We provide a free Duty Planner service where you can speak to one of our planners who can provide direction on the District Plan and what rules may apply to your project.
-Contact us for more information.
+We provide a free service where you can speak to a Duty Planner, who can provide information on the District Plan.
+Available between 10am and 2pm Monday to Friday.

 Contact us